 There is no one true way when it comes to word count.
 However, by being armed with the knowledge of how the word count is being calculated, you can make more educated decisions on the effort needed for a particular translation.

 Is there a word count "gray area" that you are aware of that is not yet supported by this tool?
-Email me and I'll add support.
+Email us and we'll add support.

 Word Count Analyzer is an open source tool built by TM-Town.
 Currently this tool supports English; however, other language support is coming very soon.